tamago-labs/x-engine/README.md

 * Automatic report generator
 * Built-in IDE

+## Use Cases

+There are several use cases for the AI code review tool as follows:

+* Expansion to Move-based chains requires low-cost alternative code reviews that can be immediately shared with the community.
+* Currently developing Move-native applications and preparing for a full security audit.
+* The project is in its early stages and needs a code review report to gain early traction.

 ## Backend

 The backend made with Node.js and Express.js, serves as the core of the project.
 It contains API services and a simple queue system to process source code sent by users to external API services one by one.